-The Fargo VA Health Care System offers a number of services to support you and the Veteran you care for.
-Ask a caregiver support coordinator to help you find what you need, whether it's in-home help, someone to listen, or anything in between - 701-239-3700 Ext.
-4399, firstname.lastname@example.org.
+Caregivers provide a valuable service for Veterans and are "partners" with us in providing excellent healthcare.
+To support these efforts, VA Fargo offers a number of services to support you and the Veteran you care for.
+Our caregiver support team is standing by to help you find what you need, whether it's in-home help, someone to listen to, or anything in between.

 What is a Caregiver?

 Caregivers are the family members and loved ones who provide care for Veterans who are living with the effects of war, disability, chronic illness, or aging.
 They deserve VA’s highest level of support.
 Caregivers provide the support and care needed to allow Veterans to remain in their own home.
 They also play an important role in supporting Veterans who are hospitalized or living outside their home.

 Caregivers are the critical link to ensuring Veterans have quality care and optimal wellness.
 We want all caregivers to feel supported and have trust in VA to assist them in their caregiving roles.

 PGCSS is the core of VA’s Caregiver Support Program (CSP).
 The program provides peer support mentoring, skills training, coaching, telephone support, online programs, and referrals to available resources to caregivers of Veterans.
 The Veteran must be enrolled in Department of Veterans Affairs (VA) health care and be receiving assistance from a caregiver in order for the caregiver to participate.

 Program of Comprehensive Assistance for Family Caregivers (PCAFC)

 PCAFC offers enhanced clinical support and services for caregivers of eligible Veterans who have a serious injury (or illness) and require in-person personal care services among other requirements.

 To learn more about the program, see our PCAFC Overview Video